NorthernTempest/wandering_bastion/docs/campaign/cracked-facade/plot/major-plot-arcs.md

 End ^pLkDjtlt

-Defeated ^783zOyrg
+Defeat ^783zOyrg

-Gates\nDestroyed ^jWlrHZgN
+Gates Destroyed ^jWlrHZgN

 Leave\nThe World ^KH6UsV38

 Kill\nAzathoth ^41eiILHJ

-The Monastery of the\nArches burns to the ground ^RdRtmJ0v
+The Monastery of the Arches burns to the ground ^RdRtmJ0v

-Investigate the fire ^xq9gLg7D
+Investigate the fire? ^xq9gLg7D

-Identify the Gate\nin the Monastery ^Qd5ol7gY
+Identify the Gate in the Monastery ^Qd5ol7gY

-Identify Earl\nNolthe Torbogenfällt\nas the Arsonist ^zqT3Pcbe
+Identify Earl Nolthe Torbogenfällt as the Arsonist ^zqT3Pcbe

-Ignore the investigation\nand find work ^cniARnfl
+Ignore the fire and find work ^cniARnfl

-Find work with\nMaster Stanislav\nUtěkal ^GZaO2AIn

-Find work\nwith Lady Ilske\nDietingen ^YK1ucCw7

-Find work\nwith Earl Nolthe\nTorbogenfällt ^gpzUOis9

-Take job to clear\nout the abandoned\nMonastery Dorms ^PGfZmFvH
+Protect Le Petite Arc for Miss Ilske Dietingen ^YK1ucCw7

+Investigate the Abandoned Dorms for Earl Nolthe Torbogenfällt ^gpzUOis9

-Kill Earl\nNolthe Torbogenfällt ^zLwcBTqH
+Earl Nolthe Torbogenfällt Dies ^zLwcBTqH

-Take job\nto hunt a\nThessalhydra ^guuv61uf
+Take job to hunt a Thessalhydra for Stanislav Utěkal ^guuv61uf

-While out hunting,\nMaster Stanislav attacked\nEarl Torbogenfällt, both\ndie in process ^gkFnUQhX
+Master Stanislav Dies ^gkFnUQhX

 Destroy the Themisian\nGate of Eleven Tombs ^iMCuIuKO

-Destroy the Themisian\nGate of Seven Arches ^YXSheUTT
+Destroy the Themisian Gate of Seven Arches ^YXSheUTT

 Destroy the Themisian\nGate of Five Scripts ^JgPzmmgS